appscode/blog/content/post/gke-opensearch/index.md

 ## Overview

-The databases that KubeDB supports are Elasticsearch, MySQL, MariaDB MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
+The databases that KubeDB supports are Elasticsearch, MySQL, MariaDB, MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
 Elasticsearch has many distributions like ElasticStack, OpenSearch, SearchGuard, OpenDistro etc. KubeDB provides all of the distribution's support under the Elasticsearch CR of KubeDB.
 In this tutorial we will deploy OpenSearch cluster.
 We will cover the following steps:

 1) Install KubeDB
 2) Deploy OpenSearch Cluster